 - Set your oven to 325°F. It’s highly recommended to use an oven thermometer for baking, since ovens themselves are often inaccurate when it comes to temperature.

-- Combine the flour, nutmeg, cinnamon, cloves, salt, baking powder, and baking soda in a medium bowl and set aside.
+- Soft together the flour, nutmeg, cinnamon, cloves, salt, and baking soda in a medium bowl and set aside.

-- Place room temperature butter into a large bowl (or the bowl of your stand mixer) and mix on medium speed until smooth.
+- Place room temperature butter into a large bowl (or the bowl of your stand mixer) and mix by itself on medium speed until smooth.

-- Reduce mixer speed to low and gradually add sugar in two separate batches.
+- Reduce mixer speed to low and gradually add sugar to the smooth butter.

 - Add eggs, one at a time, scraping the sides and bottom of the bowl after the third egg and the last egg.